jkschermer/Simple-Weather-App/README.md

 ## API
 The app uses the OpenWeather API to retrieve weather data.
 To use the API, you'll need to obtain an API key from the OpenWeather website and add it to the local.properties file:
-For fetching images of cities pixabay is being used.
+For fetching images of cities pixabay API is being used.

 ## Conclusion
 This app serves as an example of how to build a well-structured and maintainable Android app using Jetpack Compose and Clean Architecture.